-There is, therefore, a contradiction between the HMRC guidance and the Direction issued on 15 April 2020.
 The Direction requires that employees must have been instructed to cease work by their employer.
-There will be some situations where the employer has perhaps instructed an employee to stop work and, therefore, could comply with this new requirement such as:
+There will be some situations where the employer has perhaps instructed an employee to stop work.

 However, particularly in cases of childcare issues, the employee may well have themselves informed the employer they will not be attending work and there is, therefore, a risk that those employees may not be eligible for the furlough grant.
-If you are concerned that your employees may not have received an formal instruction to cease all work (except training), then we recommend you send employees an instruction now (please see our furlough letter template which includes all of the requirements).
+If you are concerned that your employees may not have received an formal instruction to cease all work (except training) and the unpaid leave did not start before 1 March 2020, then we recommend you send employees an instruction now (please see our furlough letter template which includes all of the requirements).
 However, we cannot guarantee that such claims would be permitted under the scheme.

 There does not appear to be any condition requiring such employees to otherwise be at risk of redundancy.